Q&A's 2001 Run Begins

 And, well, there was this announcement that a break was coming at the bottom of Q&A, but hey, I never read this column, so I guess I can't reasonably expect you to do so either.

-The one thing that you should know is that very litle seems to have happened in the dead time.
+THE GOOD WORDThe one thing that you should know is that very litle seems to have happened in the dead time.
 Well, other than new Lego releases, a few new 4" and 12" releases, the Fan Club being bought by Wizards of the Coast (who is a Hasbro subsidiary) and a few other happenings.
 (Hopefully the latter of which will cause a change of venue for the 2002 SW convention.
 I'm sorry, the air museum in Colorado totally sucked as a venue, and I mean that with love.)
+The new Wizards of the Coast RPG has hit stores in decent numbers, proving that Hasbro is fully capable of getting new product out and in decent numbers, plus you do get a fair amount of stuff in that box.
+(How cool would it be for them to take a really highly anticipated character and do something like that, just to make sure we can all get it real quick?
+Wouldn't mind seeing one of these kinds of things every year, personally...)
+And for 2001, what I would like to see is a new kind of hooded sweatshirt that replaces a traditional hood with a Ninja mask.
+I'd buy one.

-How would you feel about Hasbro doing a limited number of vintage-style figures, say 10.
+2 How would you feel about Hasbro doing a limited number of vintage-style figures, say 10.
 I'm talking about figures never made in the vintage line, not resculpts (after all, that's what the new figures are for).
 If they did make a series like this, I would suggest the following ten figures: Luke ceremonial, Leia slave, Han Stormtrooper, Vader w/removable helmet, Cantina Band member, Grand Moff Tarkin, Rebel Trooper, Garindan, Owen, and Beru.
-How about you?
+How about you? -t

 I've been wanting to see a few like that for some time, but I'd like to see Episode One done that way as well.
 The only problem is, the vintage figures looked the way they did for a reason, due to the technology and aesthetics of the time... it might be hard to really capture the style properly again.